 • Think twice between leasing or financing a vehicle.
 You might also think twice before leasing a new car or taking out a loan on your new car: “You’ll need to pay for collision insurance as well as liability, which can significantly increase your premiums,” she says.

 • Take a defensive driving course.
-You can also save by taking a defensive driving course, which can shave off anywhere from 5% to 20% off your car insurance.
+Take a defensive driving course, which can shave anywhere from 5% to 20% off your car insurance, but this discount isn’t available in all states.

 • Pay upfront or sign up for autopay.
 Other discounts include paying your premium upfront or signing up for autopay.
 Some insurers will bump down your premium by 3% to 5%.

 • Bundle your insurance.
-You can also save by bundling your insurance, such as with homeowners or renters insurance.
+You can also save by bundling your insurance, such as with homeowners, condo or renters insurance.

 Laura Longero